Typhoon Mawar: Elsewhere

 Ahead of the storm, PAGASA has issued Tropical Cyclone Wind Signal No. 1 for the eastern part of Cagayan, including the islands of Babuyan and Camiguin, as well as the eastern portion of Isabela.
 The agency also began raising Signal No. 2 warnings in parts of Northern Luzon.
 A total of 689,885 family food packages have been pre-positioned nationwide by the Department of Social Welfare and Development (DSWD) in preparation of possible landfall of Mawar.
 The NDRRMC has activated its emergency preparedness and response protocols.
 The Department of Public Works and Highways (DPWH) has begun preparing staff and equipment for the potential effects of Mawar.
 President Bongbong Marcos said that funds and food supplies have been set up, and emergency teams are on standby.
 Classes were also suspended in some areas on May 26.
 Five Aurora towns had their tourism activities suspended by local authorities.
 According to the NDRRMC, 5,990 people were preemptively evacuated.

 In Taiwan, a sea warning was issued by the Central Weather Bureau.
 Heavy rain was anticipated in northern and eastern Taiwan.
 The Ministry of Transportation and Communications reported that over 25 ships on six different routes, including ferries traveling from Keelung, Taipei, Chiayi, and Pingtung County to the Matsu Islands and Penghu as well as Orchid and Green Islands, ceased operation on May 30.
 Due to the storm, 28 domestic flights were canceled and one was delayed.
 Residents of Japan's southern Sakishima Islands group, which includes the Okinawa Islands, were already preparing for the storm.

-The US military, which has approximately 20,000 troops stationed in several facilities on Okinawa, will take precautionary measures as the storm approaches, depending on the necessity.
+The US military, which had approximately 20,000 troops stationed in several facilities on Okinawa, stated it would take precautionary measures as the storm approaches, depending on the necessity.
 Flood warnings were issued by the JMA for the Okinawa island chain, as well as areas of Shikoku and Honshu islands, with 350 mm of rain anticipated for western Honshu.
 Additionally, the nearby city of Yokohama received warnings of heavy rain and mudslides.
 According to the Fire and Disaster Management Agency, about 1.3 million people were urged to evacuate across Japan.
 The Ministry of Transport reported that around 300 flights and 52 ferries had been canceled on June 2.